-- teaches young people how to reject sexual advances and how alcohol and drug use increase vulnerability to sexual advances; and - > teaches the importance of attaining self-sufficiency before engaging in sexual activity.
+- Teaches young people how to reject sexual advances and how alcohol and drug use increase vulnerability to sexual advances, and - Teaches the importance of attaining self-sufficiency before engaging in sexual activity.

-The Boys and Girls Club of Honolulu targets nine to 12 year olds.
+The Boys and Girls Club of Honolulu targets young people ages 9 to 12.
 Parents and adults also participate in activities.
-Youth ages 13 to 17 are involved in the program as peer mentors.
+Young people ages 13 to 17 are involved in the program as peer mentors.
 The program uses the Smart Moves curriculum to encourage youth to abstain from risk-taking behavior.
-Classes are held in after-school or community-based settings as Hawaii's sexuality education law requires in-school programs to be abstinence-based, not abstinence-only-until-marriage.
+Classes are held in after-school or community-based settings as Hawaii's sexuality education law requires in-school programs to have an abstinence-based, not an abstinence-only-until-marriage focus.

-The Smart Moves program will be evaluated on both process and outcome.
+The Smart Moves program will be evaluated for both process and outcome.
 The evaluation will examine sexual intercourse rates, attitudes about abstinence, STD rates, teen pregnancy rates, and birth rates among 15 to 17 year olds.
-The University of Hawaii will be working on components of the evaluation.
+The University of Hawaii receives \$18,000 per year to continue its work on the evaluation.

-Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE) and Adolescent Family Life Act (AFLA) Grantees There is one SPRANS-CBAE grantee in Hawaii: Catholic Charities of Honolulu.
+Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE)11 and Adolescent Family Life Act (AFLA) Grantees There is one SPRANS-CBAE grantee in Hawaii: Catholic Charities of Honolulu.
 There are no AFLA grantees in Hawaii.

-Abstinence-Only-Until- Marriage Grantee Length of Grant Amount of Grant Type of Grant (includes SPRANS- CBAE, Title V, and AFLA) Hawaii Department of Health www.state.hi.us/health \$131,519 federal/ \$101,040 state Title V Boys and Girls Club of Honolulu www.bgch.com/programs- health.htm Title V sub-grantee Catholic Charities of Honolulu 2003-2006 www.catholiccharitieshawaii.org \$735,032 SPRANS-CBAE (Implementation Grant)
+Abstinence-Only-Until- Marriage Grantee Length of Grant Amount of Grant Type of Grant (includes SPRANS- CBAE, Title V, and AFLA) Hawaii Department of Health \$166,268 federal \$155,470 state Title V www.state.hi.us/health

-Federal and State Funding for Abstinence-Only-Until-Marriage Programs in FY 200311
+Federal and State Funding for Abstinence-Only-Until-Marriage Programs in FY 2004